erlentoi/TTK4145/Presentation.md

 ## 1. What must be handled:
--Button presses
+- Button presses
--Evaluating stopping on floor when a floor is reached -Distributing all the state to all other elevators(when and how often does this happen?) (peer-to-peer) -Calculate which action should be taken (cost module) every event(button pressed,floor reached, etc) -Handling the connected elevators when one or more elevators loses connection to the network (Permitted assumption: at least 1 remain at all times, see design spesification), including having a elevator connect to the network
+- Evaluating stopping on floor when a floor is reached
+- Distributing all the state to all other elevators(when and how often does this happen?) (peer-to-peer)
+- Calculate which action should be taken (cost module) every event(button pressed,floor reached, etc)
+- Handling the connected elevators when one or more elevators loses connection to the network (Permitted assumption: at least 1 remain at all times, see design spesification), including having a elevator connect to the network
--Handling the elevator that loses connection to the network, including reconnecting the elevators to the network -Packet loss (We will be using UDP which has no built in reliable data transf., must make our own (heartbeat?))
+- Handling the elevator that loses connection to the network, including reconnecting the elevators to the network
+- Packet loss (We will be using UDP which has no built in reliable data transf., must make our own (heartbeat?))
--software crash/loss of power
+- software crash/loss of power
--..
+- ..

 ### 2.